constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 However, unlike the previous one, there is a mechanism to avoid redundant calculations.
 The query engines have a lookup policy that restricts links visited by others.
-For example, the engines might be responsible for a specific semantic section of the domain, e.g.: cities in geospatial query.
+For example, the engines might be responsible for a specific semantic section of the domain, e.g., cities in geospatial query.
 The limitation of this strategy is that the criteria might have to be changed depending on the executed query and the type of dataset from which we expect to find results.